-Use Google Earth Engine (GEE) with SEPAL#
+Use GEE with SEPAL#

-Sign up for a GEE account and connect with SEPAL#
+Sign up for a GEE account and connect with SEPAL

-In this article, you can learn how to:
+In this article, learn how to:

-• Set up your GEE account
+• set up your GEE account

-• Connect your GEE account and SEPAL account
+• connect your GEE account and SEPAL account

-• Upload files to GEE
+• upload files to GEE

-• Use GEE assets in SEPAL
+• use GEE assets in SEPAL

-All SEPAL recipes are based on GEE and run scripts written by SEPAL team members to enable access to state-of-the-art processing algorithms without having to write code.
-In the SEPAL Applications list, the applications tagged with the Google logo () are also running with the Python GEE API and don’t require you to use big instances to run complex operations.
+In the SEPAL Apps list, the applications tagged with the Google logo () are also running with the Python GEE API and don’t require you to use big instances to run complex operations.

 SEPAL recipes can be run from the main SEPAL interface using default SEPAL credentials or your personal GEE access credentials; however, to run the SEPAL applications that employ GEE, you will need to link your SEPAL and GEE accounts.
 SEPAL applications that make use of GEE will not run (i.e. authentication will not work) if your GEE and SEPAL accounts are unlinked.